-Founder and President, The Caroline Gilbert Hinchee House Restoration Project
+Founder, President and Board Member, The Caroline Gilbert Hinchee House Project

 Ed Touchet, a native of Beaumont, graduated from Monsignor Kelly Catholic High School in Beaumont, TX, in 1975.
 Ed was on the Beaumont Y Swim Team from 1965 to 1970.
 He was a member of the Boy Scouts from 1968-75, attaining the rank of Eagle Scout.
 Ed is retired from the US Army and TX Army National Guard after 32 years of military service, enlisting in 1982 and promoting to the rank of Lieutenant Colonel before his retirement in 2014.
 He retired from Texas Department of Public Safety in 2010, where he was a State Trooper assigned to the State Capitol.
 Since 2010, Ed has been the owner of Austin Architecture and Planning Associates in Austin, and in 2013, he became the founder and CEO of Austin International Shooting Club.
 In June 2019, he became the Commander of VFW Post 4443 in Austin.
 Ed founded The Beaumont Caroline Gilbert Hinchee House Restoration, Maintenance and Management Project as a 501(c)(3) nonprofit in March 2018.
 The Caroline Gilbert Hinchee House was the last house on Ed’s Beaumont Journal newspaper route when he was growing up in Beaumont.
 The memories and emotions that swelled up when he saw photos of the house slated for demolition are the source of his inspiration to save it from destruction.
 Ed has training in urban planning and a vision for how the Hinchee House could benefit Beaumont.
 He believes “The trick is to start a movement to stop the destruction.”
 Ed’s hope is that saving the Caroline Gilbert Hinchee House and using it for the betterment of the community will be the beginning of this movement.

-Administrative Director, The Caroline Gilbert Hinchee House Restoration Project
+Administrative Director and Board Member, The Caroline Gilbert Hinchee House Project

 While in South Dakota in 1986, Kate saw a town named Frazee, Minnesota.
 Frazee was her maiden name, so this piqued her curiosity and led to her lifetime project of researching her family history.
 Having started her genealogy work before the days of computers in everyone’s home, she spent a lot of time in courthouses, libraries, and cemeteries, plus lots of time writing letters and making phone calls.
 Kate is an artist, writer and photographer with a passion for genealogy which led to her interest in history.
 Her over 30 years of genealogy experience, along with her interest in history, naturally led Kate to researching the Caroline Gilbert Hinchee House, and the families that have lived in the house over the years.
 Her office and leadership skills have well-prepared her for her work as Administrative Director of the Caroline Gilbert Hinchee House Restoration Project.

-Executive Director – The Caroline Gilbert Hinchee House Restoration Project
+Executive Director and Board Member, The Caroline Gilbert Hinchee House Project

 Bruce Hamilton graduated high school in Beaumont, TX, class of 1973, Forest Park High School.
 He served in the US Army from 1974-1978 where he attained the rank of Sergeant.
 During his service he was stationed in Camp Casey in Korea, as well as Fort Sill, OK.
 Bruce attended Cameron University in Lawton, OK, as well as Lamar University in Beaumont, TX.
 After his military service, he became a chemical process operator at Goodyear Tire and Rubber, where he was employed from 1978 until 2005.

-Bruce’s family has roots in Beaumont going back _____ generations.
+Bruce’s family has roots in Beaumont going back five generations and has since added two.
 Some of his family were business owners – Hamilton Nursing Home and Hamilton Lumber Company.
 He has been owner of Papertiques of Texas since 1982 which is a business centered on memorabilia and antiques.
 Bruce has an extensive collection of Beaumont memorabilia as a result of his long-standing interest in history, particularly Beaumont’s history.
 He is a member of the Jefferson County Historical Commission, having served many years in the past as Chairman.
-Bruce was installed as Commander of VFW Post ______, here in Beaumont in _______.
+Bruce was installed as Commander of VFW Post,#1806 here in Beaumont in 2019.
 Bruce’s love of history and Beaumont led to his work with the Caroline Gilbert Hinchee House Restoration Project.

 She is very close to her family and coming from a strong military family, loves anything to do with Veterans (she holds a MVPN Certification).
 It is through this career and avid family travels she has seen and gained a certain love and respect for old historical buildings.
 Delving into their histories and the stories they tell about the past.
 The Caroline Gilbert Hinchee House was no exception.
 The home and story of Caroline intrigued Rebecca over many years of patrolling the streets of Beaumont so it was only natural for her to become involved in the home’s restoration.
 It is truly an honor to be a part of such an undertaking.

-Board Member – The Caroline Gilbert Hinchee House Restoration Project
+Board Member – The Caroline Gilbert Hinchee House Project

 Dr. Steven Lewis graduated high school as Co-Valedictorian of his class at Vidor High School, Vidor, TX, in 1967.
 He attained a B.S. degree in Environmental Science from Lamar State College of Technology in 1971, and a Masters in Biology from Lamar University in 1974.
 He went on to earn his Ph.D. in Zoology at Texas A&M University in 1989.
 Steven has extensive teaching experience from public school to university level, where he held various positions including lecturer, teaching assistant, research assistant, and teaching fellow.